 With everything settled down in the club, Cassie goes to see the big boss, Rhett Tanner, who’s giggling southern accent is something akin to Snaggle Puss.
 Cassie recommends that they get rid of Ellie.
 Tanner says she won’t be a problem.

 Tanner sash shays through the club on the way to see attorney Albert L. Patterson.
 He sees Albert’s wife on the street.
 He picks up his car and asks a man if he had heard from Jeb yet.
 The ace criminal Tanner and the clean-living attorney Albert have pleasantries and discuss that Albert’s son John Patterson (Richard Kiley) is joining the firm after his Army tour in Germany.
 John will be bringing his wife Mary Jo Patterson (Lenka Peterson) and their two children to live in the town.
 Tanner offers Albert work, but Albert refuses.
 The two begin sparing with each other over ethics.
 Tanner finally brings up the others that he thinks are causing trouble for the syndicate: Ed Gage, Hugh Bentley (Otto Hulett), and Hugh Britton (George Mitchell).
 Albert says he is not taking sides.
-Tanner offers the salary of $25,000 a year.
+Tanner offers a salary of $25,000 a year.
 Tanner says he is not afraid anything.
 On the way out, Tanner warns Hugh Britton and threatens his son.

 John and family arrive and are welcomed back by the family.
 John has been prosecuting war criminals in Germany.
 It is news to John and the family that he is going to join the firm and that they will be living in Phenix City.
 On the way through town, John and Mary Jo see that nothing has changed.